Choose the Right Visitor Type and Subcontractor Company

 “I picked the wrong Visitor Type or company”

-- If you haven’t finished submitting yet, go back and select the correct option before completing sign-in.
+- If you haven’t finished submitting your orientation yet, go back and select the correct option before completing it and checking-in.

-- Ask the site team to help correct it so your records and sign-ins are attributed properly.
+- If you already submitted your orientation and checked in, your visitor type can be changed by the General Contractor.
+Ask the site team to help correct it so your records and sign-ins are attributed properly.

 Need help?